Finale

 (Anonymous)

-The previous chapter discussed in more detail the three big problems (and smaller ones) that democracies fail to address.
+A previous chapter discussed in more detail the three big problems (and smaller ones) that democracies fail to address.
 These problems are actually threats to the world community and thereby are challenges also for non-democracies.

 China's ability to impose a 1-child rule to battle out of control population increases is a key example where democracies have failed: the inability to restrict a right deemed to be fundamental.
 The reigning banner motto of liberal democracies is 'civil rights', while 'civil obligations' - the equivalent of 'noblesse oblige' as a necessary complement - is absent.